Twitter is stuck between a rock and a hard place in India - KESQ

 Twitter is stuck between a rock and a hard place in India

-India’s efforts to crack down on dissent have left Twitter with an impossible balancing act: protecting the speech of its users, or risking its employees and business in one of the company’s most vital markets.
+India’s efforts to crack down on dissent have left Twitter with an impossible balancing act: protecting free speech, or risking its employees and business in one of the company’s most vital markets.

+The company said in a blog post Wednesday that it was “served with several separate blocking orders” by the Indian government against hundreds of Twitter accounts in the past 10 days.

 Who will blink first?